Christmas Historical Fiction Books

 Book Summary

-In 1952, Princess Elizabeth, then 25, unexpectedly became the Queen of England.
-That December, she knew she must continue her grandfather and father’s traditional Christmas Day radio broadcast.
+In 1952, when Princess Elizabeth was only 25 years old, she unexpectedly became the Queen of England.
+That December, she knew she must continue her grandfather’s and father’s traditional Christmas Day radio broadcast.

 Over the next five Christmases, Jack and Olive continue to run into each other, but Olive has a heavy secret.
 On Christmas Day, 1957, Queen Elizabeth prepares for the first televised Christmas address as Olive prepares to tell Jack her shocking truth.